MandarGogate/av-challenge-website/results.md

 | TBA         | U      | 85.23       | 87.28              | 89.04               | 79.39              |
 |             | LSD    | 5.29        | 7.97               | 7.53                | 7.60               |

+<p align="center">
+  <img src="Figures/AVSEC4_binaural_entries_barplot_letters.png" alt="diagram" width="700"/>
+</p>

-Word intelligibility scores (%) calculated across all conditions (Overall), per interferer combination: Speech & Noise, Speech & Speech and Speech & Music.
-A higher score means more intelligible.
+[//]: # (Word intelligibility scores &#40;%&#41; calculated across all conditions &#40;Overall&#41;, per interferer combination: Speech & Noise, Speech & Speech and Speech & Music.
+A higher score means more intelligible. )
 Scores were calculated as the percentage of words correctly identified, computed for each participant and averaged across 36 participants.
 Differences larger than the Fisher's least significant difference (LSD) are significant.
 System Q corresponds to the noisy mixes (i.e. non-enhanced) and system P to the binaural baseline.

-<p align="center">
-  <img src="Figures/AVSEC4_binaural_entries_barplot_letters.png" alt="diagram" width="700"/>
-</p>

 # One page system descriptions: